Speech and Language Services

 Speech-Language Pathology (SLP)

 The Speech-Language Pathology (SLP) team provides Speech Therapy services for students at Berrien Springs Public Schools who qualify.
 The Individuals With Disabilities Education Act (IDEA) mandates that we provide speech-language services for children with communication disorders that adversely affect their educational performance.
-There are a variety of disabilities that SLP’s work within the school setting which include: Language, Articulation/Phonology, Voice, and Fluency (stuttering).
+There are a variety of disabilities that SLP’s work with within the school setting, including Language, Articulation/Phonology, Voice, and Fluency (stuttering).

 - Language disabilities include: Slow development of vocabulary, concepts, or grammar, the inability to use different communication styles for different situations, poor comprehension/expression, and social development.

 - Articulation/Phonology disorders: Saying one sound for another ("wabbit" for "rabbit"), omitting a sound in a word ("i-cream" for "ice-cream"), distorting a sound ("thee" for "see"), or consistent errors in sound patterns (“tup” for “cup”)

 - Voice disorders: Speech that is too high, too low, or monotonous.
 Speech that is interrupted by breaks, a voice that is too loud or too soft, harsh, hoarse, breathy, or nasal

 - Fluency (stuttering) problems: Interruptions inflow or rhythm, which can include hesitations, repetitions, or prolongations, which can affect sounds, words, or phrases.